 Meeting and greeting the penguins at the Fort Wayne Children's Zoo

 The Fort Wayne Children’s Zoo is definitely one of Fort Wayne’s top family attractions.
-And, the Zoo has special tours, called “VIP Experiences” that allow you to get a behind-the-scenes look at specific animals.
+And, the Zoo has special tours, called “Wild Encounters” that allow you to get a behind-the-scenes look at specific animals.
 You get to choose one of four animal experiences: Penguin, Giraffe, Stingray, and Orangutan.

-For your own safety, the Zoo asks VIP visitors to wear closed-toe shoes (no flip flops) and to follow safety procedures, like wearing gloves or handwashing, carefully.
-Prices for each experience vary, from $99 per person (Orangutan) to $39 (Stingray).
+For your own safety, the Zoo asks Wild Encounters guests to wear closed-toe shoes (no flip-flops) and to follow safety procedures, like wearing gloves or handwashing, carefully.
+Prices for each experience vary, from $89 per person (Penguin) to $39 (Stingray).
 Tours meet, rain or shine, but some of them are done indoors.
 The Giraffes, for example, are seen in the giraffe barn, so you should be able to stay dry if it is raining.
-The penguins live outside, so that one is a rain or shine event.
-Each VIP Experience lasts 30 minutes.
+The penguins live outside so that one is a rain or shine event.
+Each Encounter lasts 30 minutes.

-Reservations for Zoo VIP Experiences need to be made at least 4 days in advance.
+Reservations for Wild Encounters can be made in advance online or at the entrance gate (based on availability).
 You may register online, or call (260) 427-6800 for more information.